For current information and updates please visit the Ashland County Health Department's website.

 WHO and public health authorities around the world are taking action to contain the COVID-19 outbreak.
 However, this time of crisis is generating stress in the population.
 These mental health considerations were developed by the Mental Health Department as support for mental and psychological well-being during COVID-19 outbreak.
 Read more here.

-Get Coronavirus information from Ohio Department of Health, a trusted source here.
+Get Coronavirus information from Ohio Department of Health, a trusted source Read more here.

-Read this piece by Dr. Diana Spore about he importance of staying in touch with our seniors.
+Read this piece by Dr. Diana Spore about the importance of staying in touch with our seniors.
 Just because keeping a physical distance is important during this crisis, that doesn't mean we should isolate seniors from caring contacts.
+Read more here.

 What Is Social Distancing?